Be sure to see my top ergonomic tools, like standing desks.

 - 1 tablespoons unsalted butter

-- Added to the green tea: 1 teaspoon of maca and 1 teaspoon of moringa leaf powder.
-Caution, the maca may cause insomnia.
-Definitely, don’t take it afternoon.
+- Added to the green tea: 1 teaspoon of maca because the maca seemed to cause me insomnia.
+Definitely, don’t take it past noon.

-Avoid drinking caffeine right when you wake up unless you want to be addicted to it.
+- Avoid drinking caffeine right when you wake up unless you want to be addicted to it.
 By never drinking caffeine when I wake up, I am able to suspend caffeine intake with no headaches.
+I’ve gone back to having my tea/coffee 30 min after waking.

 - It’s as important as exercise!